Abena Darkeh is a judge of the Criminal Court of the City of New York. Currently, she presides over a misdemeanor trial part in Brooklyn.

 Chitra Raghavan obtained her doctorate in Clinical and Community Psychology at the University of Illinois at Urbana-Champaign and furthered her postdoctorate training at Yale University.
 She is a professor of psychology at the John Jay College of Criminal Justice, City University of New York, where she pursues an interdisciplinary research agenda on intimate partner violence, rape, and sex trafficking.
 Trained as a clinical and community psychologist, the broader context of gender, culture, and power always informs her work.
 She is currently working on multiple projects examining sexual coercion, coercive control, and trauma in both partner violence and sex trafficking contexts.
 She has over thirty articles published in Violence against Women, American Journal of Community Psychology, Journal of Traumatic Stress and Journal of Interpersonal Violence.
 She has two edited books, Raghavan, C. & Levine, J. (Eds.).
 (2012).
 Self-Determination and Women’s Rights in the Muslim World.
 HBI Series on Gender, Culture Religion, and Law.
 Boston: Brandeis University Press and Raghavan C. & Cohen, S.J.
 (Eds.)
 (2013).
 Domestic Violence: Methodologies in Dialogue.
 Northeastern Series on Gender, Crime, and Law, Northeastern University Press.
 She is a practicing therapist and clinically, she is interested in feminist approaches to managing trauma, appropriate techniques for interviewing women with trauma, accurate screening for women in violent relationships, and ecologically valid measurement methods for court use and expert testimony.
 She routinely conducts psychological evaluations and provides expert witness testimony for survivors of partner violence, sex trafficking, and other violence for a wide variety of reasons including political asylum, therapy planning, civil and criminal litigation, and T-visas.

-Hamra Ahmad is Legal Director at Her Justice, a nonprofit organization providing legal services to women living in poverty throughout New York City by training and mentoring volunteer attorneys to address individual and systemic barriers.
+Hamra Ahmad is Director of Law and Policy at Her Justice, a nonprofit organization providing legal services to women living in poverty throughout New York City by training and mentoring volunteer attorneys to address individual and systemic barriers.

 Prior to joining Her Justice, Ms. Ahmad was Executive Director of the Hudson Valley Justice Center (HVJC), a nonprofit organization providing civil legal services to immigrants.
 She has also served as Director of the Center for Legal Services at My Sisters’ Place, a nonprofit organization working with victims of domestic violence and human trafficking.
 She co-authored a chapter in the Services for Trafficking Victims: A Brief Guide for Lawyers on best practices when working with trafficking survivors.
 She is a leading expert in the area of Immigration and Domestic Violence and Human Trafficking, conducting trainings and presentations to law enforcement, judges, and social service agencies.